observatorium/obsctl/README.md

 - [ ] Add support for tracing operations
 - [X] Add support for PromQL query execution
 - [ ] Add support for alerting configuration based on [proposal](https://github.com/observatorium/observatorium/pull/453)

+## Contributing

+Any contributions are welcome!
+Please use GitHub Issues/Pull Requests as usual.
+Learn more on how to [get involved](https://github.com/observatorium/observatorium/blob/main/docs/community/get_involved.md)!